 • Marine Terrace, CT 1XJ

-No getting away from it, this 18-storey Brutalist monolith is an imposition – dominating the seafront, towering over the Dreamland cinema’s elegant fin (see above) – but the building has a fan-base, not only among those who deemed it worthy of a Grade II listing, but also among its residents (imagine – the views).
-It’s popular with Instagram snappers, too (see @eye.traveller).
+No getting away from it, this 18-storey Brutalist monolith is an imposition – dominating the seafront, towering over the Dreamland cinema’s elegant fin (see above) – but the building has a fan-base, not only among its residents (imagine – the views) but also with film-makers, architects and Instagram snappers (see @eye.traveller).
 Like other buildings of its age and ilk, it has an air of noirish nostalgia; a place teeming with stories (the Twentieth Century Society’s discourse on its history reckons the 1979 Hawkwind song High Rise was written by the band’s frontman Robert Calvert while living in one of Arlington’s 142 flats).
 As for the nitty gritty, the block was designed by Philip Russell Diplock and built by developer Bernard Sunley (a man more familiar with leisure schemes in the Caribbean).
-Its listed status is partly down to the nature of construction (built without scaffolding) and the unusual zig-zag elevations.
+English Heritage turned down an application for listing in 2011, but it deserves a rethink thanks to the nature of construction (built without scaffolding), the high spec materials and the unusual zig-zag elevations.
 When fresh and new, Arlington’s mica-flecked, cast-concrete panels were a glittering white.
 A good clean would do wonders for its image.

 • All Saints’ Ave, Margate CT9 1XP